lcdonaldson/rn-ArtistFetch/README.md

 # rn-ArtistFetch

-## This simple app should fetch and display iTunes Artist data from an axios call with some simple styling.
+## This simple app fetches and displays iTunes Artist data from an axios call with some simple styling.